Are Carnations Toxic To Dogs?

 So, you have a fluffy little friend at home and you’re wondering if all parts of the carnation plant are harmful to dogs?
 Well, let us break it down for you.
 While carnations are beautiful and colorful flowers, some parts of the plant can actually be harmful to dogs if ingested.

-See also What Colors Can Cats See
+See also Can Cats Eat Peas?

 The leaves, stem, and flowers of the carnation plant contain certain compounds that can cause digestive issues for dogs.
 If your pup decides to chow down on some carnation leaves, it could lead to symptoms like vomiting, diarrhea, and even upset stomach.
 And let’s face it, nobody wants to deal with a sick doggy.